filloasefa111/filloasefa111/README.md

 # 💫 About Me:

 I'm a backend developer specializing in Node.js web development.
 I have experience working on various projects, including ERP systems, inventory management, and school-related projects.
-I'm also passionate about Ethiopian poetry and have started a YouTube channel and a TikTok account to share my work.

 - 🔭 I’m currently working on enhancing my school project with advanced features and detailed reporting.
 - 🌱 I’m currently learning more about GitHub and its advanced features.
 - 👯 I’m looking to collaborate on open-source projects and web development.
 - 💬 Ask me about Node.js, Express.js, and backend development.
 - 📫 How to reach me: [Email](filloasefa111@gmail.com)
-- ⚡ Fun fact: I'm also an Ethiopian poet!